 The government is well aware of this, and four years ago put the retirement industry on notice to develop products that would solve the problem of running out of money.

 These were to be known as Comprehensive Income Products for Retirement (CIPRs) and worked on the premise that retirees would invest a portion of their superannuation into a product, which was to be held separately, to provide an annuity if and when the retiree reached 85 years of age.
 The theory was that retirees could then spend with confidence knowing that if they did reach 85, an income would be available to them.
-Sadly, this is still a work in progress.
+This is still a work in progress.

 As well as providing increased flexibility for retirees, they can be highly effective in maximising Centrelink benefits in some circumstances.
 They are complex, so if you are considering investing in them, get expert advice.